cognitivefactory/interactive-clustering-comparative-study/4_constraints_number_study/README.md

 3. When all experiments are run, constraints number requirements are modelized based on experiment results.
 4. Graph and total cost can be estimated with these modelization.

+All these steps are implemented in `Python`, and can be run within `Jupyter Notebooks`.

 ## Installation and Execution